department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 **On this page jump links**

 This component allows the user to quickly navigate to specific sections within a long page of content.
-See [On this page jump links](https://design.va.gov/components/on-this-page-jump-links) for more details.
+See [On this page jump links](https://design.va.gov/components/on-this-page-jump-links) for details.

-{% include storybook-preview.html height="250px" story="components-va-on-this-page--default" %}

 **Major links**